Ip Man: Kung Fu Master: Release

 Ip Man was released in China digitally exclusively on Youku on 23 December 2019.
 The film was given a limited release in the United States on 11 December 2020.

 The film will be available On Demand via Apple TV, Prime Video, Google Play, FandangoNOW, DirecTV, and more on March 9 throughout the United States.

 Reception

 On Rotten Tomatoes, the film has an aggregated score of 36% based on 11 critic reviews.

+Leslie Felperin of The Guardian rated it two out of five stars and wrote "the film takes itself a bit too seriously and reshuffles the deck of plot tropes instead of inventing its own ideas..."

+Film Hound Magazine criticized Li's poor storytelling by stating "...perhaps not a great structural storyteller or indeed a fluid one, as evidenced by the amount of scenes that end on a fade to black..." overall giving the film three out of five stars.